Veggie Cholent is the veggie version of a traditional stew prepared and put on to cook before the Sabbath begins Friday evening.

 When my grandson was born, I said, “We need a ritual!”
 Sunday breakfast became that ritual.
 Over the years, details have changed, but the basic activity remains.

 So it is with Cholent (Yiddish) or Hamin (Hebrew), meaning “hot.”
-Cholent is a stew prepared and put on to cook before the Jewish Sabbath begins on Friday and enjoyed as the midday meal on Saturday.
-It is a way to enjoy warm food without violating the prohibition against cooking on the Sabbath.
+Cholent is a stew prepared and put on to cook before the Jewish Sabbath begins on Friday.
+Traditionally people enjoy it as the midday meal on Saturday, sharing warm food without violating the prohibition against cooking on the Sabbath.

 Cholent has a very special meaning for me.
 I am not a multi-tasker, yet I am usually doing at least three things at once.
-I am distracted and hardly feeling nurtured.
+I am distracted and hardly feel nurtured.
+But then comes Friday afternoon when we put together the Cholent and Shabbat when we share it.

 (Makes 2 Gal. – halve the recipe unless you have a really big crockpot!)